 Feed your Pet a Complete Diet

-The term 'Complete' references a ratio of food that is equivalent to what a dog or cat may eat in nature if it were a wild animal.
-This ratio is referred to as the 80/10/10 rule, meaning 80% meat, 10% bone and 10% organ.
-Our entire line of Raw Paws Complete and Balanced products meet the nutritional adequacy standards established by AAFCO.
-This means they are suitable for all life stages including: puppies, adults, seniors and pregnant or lactating females.
+The term 'Complete' refers to a ratio of food that is equal to what your dog or cat may eat in nature if it were a wild animal.
+This ratio is referred to as 80/10/10 or 80% meat, 10% bone, and 10% organ.

 We know that feeding a 100% raw diet doesn’t work for everyone, and that’s alright!

 When it comes to raw feeding, a partial diet is better than nothing at all.
-We actually have a lot of customers who feed their pets an almost 100% kibble diet.
-They still want their dog or cat to receive the benefits of raw so they either substitute a few meals throughout the month or just give a little raw food as a special treat every now and then.
+We have many customers who feed their pets mainly a kibble diet.
+They still want their dog or cat to receive the benefits of raw so they either substitute a few meals with raw throughout the month or just give a little raw food as a special treat every now and then.